Team-Amrit-1/kvgce-hackwise-problem1/README.md

 #### All outputs of image files are stored in normalized_image{i}.png   i-> 1-10 ( Exact location of storing those images mentioned in brief below.... )

 #### Image file outputs
+NOTE -> If HiddenTestCase1 and HiddenTestCase2 folders are not present just Create the folders inside NormalizedImages folder

     NormalizedImages folder is created inside which there are 4 folders named as HiddenTestCase1, HiddenTestCase2, SampleOutputTestCase, Satellite_images_Output